Which Betting Apps Are Legal in Your State? The 2026 Availability Map

 The age wrinkle: 21 almost everywhere, with five exceptions

-Kentucky used to be on that list (it launched at 18+) but raised its betting age to 21 in April 2026.
+Kentucky used to be on that list (it launched at 18+) but raised its betting age to 21, effective July 15, 2026.
+The timing is a good illustration of why “the legislature passed it” and “it applies to you” are different dates: lawmakers overrode the governor’s veto on April 14, but under Kentucky’s constitution a bill without an emergency clause takes effect 90 days after the session adjourns, so 18-year-olds in Kentucky kept betting legally for another three months.
 Horse racing and fantasy sports stayed 18+ there.
 If you’re between 18 and 21, the map is small and shrinking.

 How to check your state in 30 seconds